 WIS' IARs provide investment and wealth management services to clients, along with comprehensive and personalized financial planning.
 Through a series of ongoing interviews and consultations with clients, advisors look to determine financial objectives, identify financial problems and help with cash flow management, tax planning, insurance planning, education planning, retirement planning, estate planning and more.

-This firm also offers investment programs sponsored through outside clearing agents.
+This firm also offers investment programs sponsored by outside clearing agents.
 These include the "Managed 360" program, the "Managed Account Solutions" program and sub-advisory services.
 The firm also has a number of agreements that determine the relationship with each client.
 These include:

 - Financial planning